A Public Gathering Space

 - Native planting and improved landscaping

-- Access to public restrooms inside Hub & Spoke
+- Access to public restrooms, water fountains and refill, and businesses inside Hub & Spoke